Richard Thomas (actor)

 Richard Earl Thomas (born June 13, 1951) is an American actor.
 He is best known for his leading role as budding author John-Boy Walton in the CBS drama series The Waltons for which he won an Emmy Award.
 He also received another Emmy nomination and two Golden Globe Award nominations for that role.

-Thomas later starred in the 1990 television mini-series adaptation of Stephen King's epic horror novel It, and played Special Agent Frank Gaad on FX's spy thriller series The Americans.
-More recently, he appeared in Netflix's Ozark and is touring with To Kill a Mockingbird as Atticus Finch.
+Thomas later starred as Bill Denbrough in the 1990 television miniseries adaptation of Stephen King's epic horror novel It, and played Special Agent Frank Gaad on FX's spy thriller series The Americans.
+More recently, he appeared in Netflix's Ozark and portrayed Atticus Finch in the 2022-2024 tour of To Kill a Mockingbird.

 Early life and education

-Thomas was born on June 13, 1951 in Manhattan, New York, the son of Barbara Fallis and Richard S. Thomas.
+Thomas was born on June 13, 1951, in Manhattan, the son of Barbara Fallis and Richard S. Thomas.
 His parents were dancers with the New York City Ballet and owned the New York School of Ballet.

-Thomas has a nevus on his left cheek.
-He has stated that this led to his being turned down for a role in a television commercial in his youth.
+Thomas has a birthmark on his left cheek.
+He has stated that this led to his rejection for a role in a television commercial in his youth.

+Thomas was educated at two private day schools for boys, first at Allen-Stevenson School, and then at the now-defunct McBurney School, both in his home district of Manhattan, New York City.

 He was a student at Columbia College, the undergraduate college of Columbia University, where he majored in Chinese before switching to the English department.
-After he landed the role in The Waltons, he left Columbia during his junior year because he had to commit to the role full-time in Los Angeles.
+After he landed the role in The Waltons, he left Columbia during his junior year to commit to the role full-time in Los Angeles.

 Acting career

 In 1958, at age seven, Thomas made his Broadway debut in Sunrise at Campobello.
-In 1959, he appeared in the Hallmark Hall of Fame NBC television presentation of Ibsen's A Doll's House with Julie Harris, Christopher Plummer and Hume Cronyn.
+In 1959, he appeared in the Hallmark Hall of Fame NBC television presentation of Ibsen's A Doll's House with Julie Harris, Christopher Plummer, and Hume Cronyn.
 He then began acting in daytime TV, appearing in soap operas such as The Edge of Night (as Ben Schultz, 1961), A Flame in the Wind and As the World Turns (as Tom Hughes, 1966–67) which were broadcast from his native Manhattan.
-In 1970, he guest starred in NBC's Bonanza (episode "The Weary Willies").
+In 1970, he guest starred in NBC's Bonanza ("The Weary Willies").

-Thomas' first major film roles were in Winning (1969) with Paul Newman (about auto racing) and Last Summer (also 1969) with Bruce Davison and Barbara Hershey (a summer coming-of-age movie.)
+Thomas's first major film roles were in the auto racing drama Winning (1969) with Paul Newman and the coming-of-age story Last Summer (also 1969) with Bruce Davison and Barbara Hershey.

-In 1971, he starred in Red Sky at Morning, and played the lead in Cactus in the Snow (an independent production, considered lost and difficult to acquire through VHS, DVD or any other format).